PROGRAMMING

 conversations

-Co-hosted by Tania Willard & Lisa Myers
+A podcast co-hosted by Tania Willard & Lisa Myers

 This upcoming 7-episode podcast series dives into the entanglements of Indigenous languages, plants, medicines, gardens and socio-environmental concerns.
 The project promotes the recovery of language using land-based pedagogies and will engage in critical conversations on language learning and revitalization along with teachings on medicine plants and Indigenous gardens.